okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 ### Step 2: Copy the App ID and Secret

-After you finish creating the app, the next step is to copy the **App ID** and **App Secret** for the next step where you will set up the Facebook social provider in the Okta org.
+After you finish creating the app, the next step is to copy the **App ID** and **App Secret** for the next step where you set up the Facebook Identity Provider in the Okta org.

 1. In the left navigation menu, click **Settings** and then **Basic**.
 1. Copy the **App ID** and **App Secret** to an accessible place in preparation for the next step.